Kamyil/book-programming-language/README.md

 So we can write complicated logic like this `if age = 18 && age < 24 == false` as
 ```
 if age is greater than 18 and is not less than 21
- call print with "You can drink alcohol almost everywhere!"
+ call print with "You can drink alcohol almost anywhere!"
 end
 ```